Healthcare Cost Control

 When a fever, stomach pain, or minor illness suddenly appears, many people head straight to the emergency room.
-The ER is essential for serious medical emergencies, but using it for non-urgent conditions can lead to unexpectedly high medical bills.
+The ER is vital for serious emergencies, but using it for non-urgent conditions can lead to unexpectedly high medical bills.

 In some cases, the same condition can cost up to 10 times more in the ER than at a clinic.
 Choosing the right care setting helps control costs, reduce waiting time, and preserve emergency resources for true emergencies.